ogr09/phantomjs_doc_ja/Crash-Reporting.md

 At the moment the process for obtaining OS X stack traces is not ideal.
 It would be great if someone could work on this.

 In the mean time, the following steps can be used to obtain a somewhat useful trace.
-The trace must be generated on Linux, since we don't have a way of building the minidump_stacktrace program on OS X yet.
-You can perform the following steps in a linux virtual machine, or any linux environment that you can put your .dmp file on.
+These steps must be completed on a Linux OS -- it's not currently possible to analyse an OS X crash dump on OS X. This is because we don't have a way of building the minidump_stackwalk program on OS X yet.
+You can perform the steps in a linux virtual machine, or any linux environment that you can put your .dmp file on.

 **You only need to do steps 1 - 6 the first time you get a stack trace.
 After that, you can skip to step 7**

 1. Obtain the macosx symbol files from the [downloads page](https://code.google.com/p/phantomjs/downloads/list).
-Also download the linux symbols, as you will need to copy the minidump_stackwalk program from here.
+Also download the equivalent linux symbol files, as you will need to copy the minidump_stackwalk program from here.

 2. Extract both tarballs and cd into the macosx symbols directory.